 St. Joseph's School offers convenient afterschool care program for our families.
 In the program, children are encouraged to try new things, create, and explore the world they live in within a Catholic-Christian setting.
-The activities are educational in nature but are approached within a fun and engaging atmosphere.

 Registration

 Parents can register their child(ren) for Extended Day by: